-In 2017, at-home derma rollers outfitted with hundreds of teeny, tiny needles took the skincare industry by storm.
-Since then, microneedling has become a go-to technique for anyone dealing with acne scars, dullness, and even fine lines — the theory being that “wounding” the skin with 0.5 millimeter needles stimulates a healing response and kick starts the production of collagen, which leads to plumper, glowier skin.
+A few years ago, at-home derma rollers outfitted with hundreds of teeny, tiny needles took the skin care industry by storm.
+Since then, microneedling has become a go-to technique for anyone dealing with acne scars, dullness, and even fine lines — the theory being that “wounding” the skin with 0.5 millimeter needles stimulates a healing response and kick starts the production of collagen, which leads to plumper, more radiant skin.
 But it turns out, it’s not just your face that can benefit from this practice: Your scalp can, too.
-Consider microneedling for hair loss the genius new way to use your at-home derma roller.
+Consider microneedling for hair loss the genius new way to give your head and hair the royal treatment.

-“Just like the skin on our face, the scalp also loses collagen as we age, resulting in slow hair growth and dormant hair follicles,” Natasha Jay, the founder of Pump Haircare, tells The Zoe Report.
-Dermatologists agree: 75 to 80 percent of skin is made up of collagen, Dr. Joshua Zeichner of Zeichner Dermatology in New York City tells TZR — and that includes the skin on your scalp.
+“Just like the skin on our face, the scalp also loses collagen as we age, resulting in slow hair growth and dormant hair follicles,” Natasha Jay, the founder of Pump Haircare, tells TZR.
+Dermatologists agree: 75% to 80% of skin is made up of collagen, Dr. Joshua Zeichner of Zeichner Dermatology in New York City tells TZR — and that includes the skin on your scalp.
 So while collagen is most well-known as the protein that helps keep your face firm and young-looking, it's also essential for hair health.